Solidaridad Municipality

-Solidaridad (lit. 'solidarity') is one of the eleven municipalities that make up the Mexican state of Quintana Roo.
+Playa del Carmen (formerly Solidaridad) is one of the eleven municipalities that make up the Mexican state of Quintana Roo.
 Its municipal seat is the town of Playa del Carmen.

-Solidaridad is home to the Maya archaeological site of Xcaret.
+Playa del Carmen is home to the Maya archaeological site of Xcaret.

 Geography

 The municipality has some small but rich continental sites including the ecotourism park of Xcaret.
 Prior to the creation of the Municipality of Tulum, the municipality was situated between latitudes 20° 45' and 19° 46' north and longitudes 86° 57' and 88° 05' west, and had an area of 4245.67 km2.
 Today, it borders the municipalities of Benito Juárez and Lázaro Cárdenas to the north and Tulum to the south; and is separated in most places from its neighboring municipality to the east (Cozumel) by a stretch of the Caribbean Sea known as the Cozumel Channel.

-The ecotourism park of Xel-Ha and the Calica limestone quarry are not part of Solidaridad as they belong to the neighboring municipality of Cozumel.
+The ecotourism park of Xel-Ha and the Calica limestone quarry are not part of Playa del Carmen as they belong to the neighboring municipality of Cozumel.
 These are the only two mainland locations for the municipality of Cozumel with sizes of 90 ha and 11.9 ha respectively.
 All of the limestone from Calica is exported to the US, and the quarry has its own docks and also serves visiting cruise ships.

 Orography and hydrography

-Like most of the Yucatan Peninsula, Solidaridad is almost entirely flat with a gentle slope towards the sea, so from west to east, most of the area never reaches an altitude above 25 m above sea level.
+Like most of the Yucatan Peninsula, Playa del Carmen is almost entirely flat with a gentle slope towards the sea, so from west to east, most of the area never reaches an altitude above 25 m above sea level.

 Like the rest of the peninsula's surface the land has a limestone base that does not allow the formation of surface water flows such as rivers and streams, the water instead form flows in underground rivers that sometimes rise to the surface in the cenotes.
 Lakes and cenotes are the major water bodies of the municipality.